MonoidMusician/blog/sources/bezier_calligraphy.md

 <br/>

+<label><input id="anatomy" type="checkbox"> Enable anatomy</label>

 ::: {.Details box-name="Legend"}
 <!-- - Black – covered by the basic algorithm. -->
-- Black – the algorithm as it current stands.
+- Black area – the algorithm as it current stands.
-- Red – the ideal output, approximated.
+- Red area – the ideal output, approximated.
   (double click on the black to generate a more and more fine approximation)
+- Green lines – the patchwork of simple segments (click to debug, double click to delete).
+- Orange lines – the special paths added via the approximate convolution algorithm.
 <!-- - Green – improved algorithm. -->
 :::

 ## Big picture

-We can take apart the pen nib and pen path into a bunch of segments and compute the composite of each segment with each segment (Cartesian product).
+We can take apart the pen nib and pen path into a bunch of segments and compute the composite of each segment with each segment ([Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product)).
 Each composite of individual segments produces a section of the result, resulting in a patchwork of sections that form the whole composite shape.
 Having a lot of overlapping sections is OK, since [e.g.]{.foreign lang=la} Inkscapeʼs builtin Boolean operations will simplify the shapes for us.^[It should be possible to only compute the outer segments and skip that step, but for now itʼs better to overapproximate it and optimize later.]